 Conclusion on Flonase

-You can use Flonase to treat your dog’s allergies but there are better options.
+You can use Flonase for your dog’s allergies but there are better options.
 Get a diagnosis or consider natural alternatives.
 Preventative measures will reduce or even eliminate canine allergies.
 Most dogs don’t need medicine when signs of irritation appear due to seasonal allergies.
-Being conservative, observing them over a period of time, is smarter than immediately reaching for Flonase.